freeddyy0124/Leetcode/README.md

-#100 Days of Leetcode
+# Leetcode grind

-##Algorithms and Data Structues, and SQL
+## Algorithms and Data Structues, SQL and 30 days of JS

-###This will start off as 100 days of leetcode to build good habits but will keep going every single day for improvement
+### This will start off as 100 days of leetcode to build good habits but will keep going every single day for improvement
-###Will perform these in Python and JavaScript</h3>
+### Will perform other challenges to develop broader skills